r0x57n/library-wallpaper/README.md

 ## Configuration

-See the file [./config](/blob/main/config) included in the repository for all available options, commented options gives sane defaults.
+See the file [config](config) included in the repository for all available options, commented options gives sane defaults.

 ## Requirements